AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-example-tfjob.md

-TfJob provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.
-The TFJob controller takes a YAML specification for a master, parameter servers, and workers to help run distributed Tensorflow.

-## Purpose

-TFJob is a Kubernetes custom resource designed for running distributed or non-distributed TensorFlow jobs on Kubernetes.
-A Custom Resource Definition (CRD) provides the ability to create and manage TF Jobs in the same fashion as built-in Kubernetes resources.

-Once deployed, the CRD can configure the TensorFlow job based on the environment, allowing users to focus on machine learning instead of infrastructure.

-## Example of Tenorflow Workflow
+The first key component of Kubeflow is the ability to deploy TensorFlow that has been packaged as a Docker Image.

-The Tensorflow workload performs a matrix multiplication across the workers and parameter servers defined.
+In the next step, we'll deploy our first TensorFlow workload that performs a matrix multiplication across the workers and parameter servers defined.

+The main code-snippet for the execution is:

 <pre class="file">
 for job_name in cluster_spec.keys():